Woman Put Under Intense Surveillance By TSA’s ‘Quiet Skies’ Blasts Potentially ‘Illegal’ Program

 Moreover, the professor suggested that if Taylor’s trip to Turkey was really the only motive behind her surveillance, that the whole thing was “potentially illegal” and “a waste of taxpayer money.”

 For Taylor, the entire situation has been eye-opening, if still not completely baffling.
-She even said that “I’m not unique, I don’t do anything special.”

 Questions now remain of how many people are being surveilled by Quiet Skies that might be innocent like Usry.